Macrometacorp/docs/docs/_photoniq/fingerprinting/get-started-fingerprinting.md

 title: Get Started with Fingerprinting
 ---

 To incorporate the Digital Fingerprinting client into your website, add one of the following example scripts to your web page.
-In each example, replace the `DS_URL` placeholder with the data service URL that Macrometa provided you.
+In each example, replace the `DS_URL` placeholder with the data service URL that Macrometa provides you.

 ## Fingerprint on Button Click